 Section 4.
 Nominating Committee.
 The Board shall appoint a Nominating Committee.
 The Chair of the Nominating Committee shall be approved by the Board, upon recommendation of the Board Chair.
 Each year, the Chair of the Committee shall submit for the approval of the Board a list of not less than five (5) nor more than nine (9) individuals, comprised of Board members (who shall constitute a majority of the committee) and representatives from Members that do not have a Director representative then serving on the Board, to serve on the Nominating Committee.
 Nominating Committee members shall serve for one-year terms or until their successors have been elected and qualified.
 The Nominating Committee shall propose a slate of candidates for election to the Board in advance of each Annual Meeting of the Board.

 Section 5.
 Finance Committee.
 The Board shall appoint a Finance Committee to provide recommendations to the Board on budgeting and financial planning, reporting, and safeguards.
 The Board shall designate an annual work plan for the Finance Committee.
-The Treasurer shall serve as Chair of the Finance Committee, and the Committee shall have at least five members, the majority of whom are Directors.
+The Treasurer shall serve as Chair of the Finance Committee, and the Committee shall have at least five members, at least three of whom are Directors.
 No member of the Finance Committee shall concurrently be a member of the Audit Committee or a paid employee of the Corporation; additionally, no member of the Committee may accept any consulting, advisory, or other compensatory fee from the Corporation, and each member shall be free from any relationship that would interfere with their independent judgment.
-The Finance Committee provides recommendations to the Board on budgeting and financial planning, reporting, and safeguards.
-The Board should designate an annual work plan for the Finance Committee.

 AGENTS AND REPRESENTATIVES